 The popular VSI (voltage source inverter) drives in use today are mostly PWM (pulse width modulated) drives.
 Harmonics produced by these drives cause heat losses, reduce the efficiency of the machine and also cause vibrations in the rotor.
 Active and passive filters are some of the methods to reduce the harmonics generated by these drives.
 A novel method is discussed which not only eliminates the 5/sup th/ harmonic but also any other negative sequence harmonics.
 This method, based on a reactor circuit, shows a reduction in harmonics and an improvement in the efficiency of the machine.
 The method can also reduce negative sequence harmonics produced by other nonlinear devices.

-B. H. Chowdhury and R. Bantu, "Improvement of Power Quality in vs. I Drives," Proceedings of the IEEE Power Engineering Society Winter Meeting, 2002, Institute of Electrical and Electronics Engineers (IEEE), Jan 2002.
+B. H. Chowdhury and R. Bantu, "Improvement of Power Quality in VSI Drives," Proceedings of the 2002 IEEE Power Engineering Society Winter Meeting (2002, New York, NY), Institute of Electrical and Electronics Engineers (IEEE), Jan 2002.

 Electrical and Computer Engineering